-When we make a Holy Hour, we “keep watch” with Jesus.
+When we make a Holy Hour, we remain and stay awake with Jesus.
 It’s a powerful and beautiful way to grow closer to Him.
-Holy Hours are commonly done in Adoration of the Blessed Sacrament, but you could make a Holy Hour at any time: in a church, at home, outside.
+Holy Hours are commonly done in Adoration of the Blessed Sacrament, but you could make a Holy Hour at any time: in a church, your home, or even outside in nature.

 There are many ways to pray a Holy Hour!
-You might read Scripture, you might listen to worship music, journal, simply sit and tell God what is on your mind, or a combination of all the above.
+You might read Scripture, listen to worship music, journal, or you might simply sit and talk with God, Or you can pray with a combination of all the above.
 Below we’ve written out the outline we use for the Holy Hours on Hallow as a guide:

 0-8 Minutes: Enter into Prayer

 Get comfortable and begin your prayer.
 We like to begin with some deep breathing to settle our hearts and minds.
 In Hallow, we pray a short prayer here to collect ourselves with, such as “Come, Holy Spirit,” a Psalm, or the Lord’s Prayer.